itspangler/plaintext-workflow/useful-links.md

 - Article about [data organization in spreadsheets](https://www.tandfonline.com/doi/full/10.1080/00031305.2017.1375989)
 - [How to name files](https://speakerdeck.com/jennybc/how-to-name-files)
 - [Intro to GitHub](https://www.youtube.com/watch?v=BCQHnlnPusY) (this guy's videos are amazing for those of you who want to learn about programming and creative coding!)
+- A written tutorial to [getting started in GitHub](https://ourcodingclub.github.io/tutorials/git/)

 #### Research tools, tips, & techniques
 - use quotation marks to return exact matches, e.g., `risk management` will return something different than `"risk management"`